Providence Public Library History

-Providence Public Library was considered among the first public libraries in the country to establish the following services:
+PPL has always been a leading innovator, from open stacks, to children’s services, to online technologies and was considered among the first public libraries in the country to establish the following services:

 - An Information Desk, each day offering a list of books and articles for more information related to a significant news article from the morning Providence Journal.